 TOP TIPS FOR STRONG COVER LETTERS NOW—-

-- Don’t assume cover letters don’t matter: a good lawyers uses every available forum to gain professional attention and set the tone for persuasion—and a well-crafted cover letter is a meaningful component of a strong job search;
+- Don’t assume cover letters don’t matter: a good lawyer uses every available forum to gain professional attention and set the tone for persuasion—and a well-crafted cover letter is a meaningful component of a strong job search;

 - Don’t lapse into legalese: “Enclosed please find my resume for your perusal” is not a good opening line.
 Instead try something more engaging, such as “Your advertisement drew me to send you my resume, and created an enthusiasm on my part regarding the position.”;

 - Don’t simply assert that you possess certain attributes: rather than stating, for example, that you are a good writer, prove that you are by writing a letter worth reading ;

 - Don’t use standard, boilerplate language, such as “I am confident I would be a unique asset to your firm”: write a letter that foreshadows (not repeats) your resume and shows you to be a strong, focused lawyer who really is right for the job;